Mihir16x/Resume-Resurrector/README.md

 Resume Analysis: The application will analyze your resume and provide feedback based on the provided job description.

+Detailed Feedback: User will receive detailed feedback on their 5 weakest areas where they need improvement

 ## Contributing
 Contributions to this project are welcome!
 To contribute: